 The QIPCO British Champions Series unites the country’s top 35 Flat races under one banner, throwing the spotlight on the very best of British Flat racing and providing greater context to the season.
 Its main aim is to broaden the appeal of the sport in the UK.

-Now in its fourth year, the 2014 Series will launch on Saturday 3rd May with the QIPCO 2,000 Guineas on Newmarket’s Rowley Mile racecourse.
+The Series launches in May with the QIPCO 2,000 Guineas on Newmarket’s Rowley Mile racecourse.

 The best thoroughbred racehorses, the most talented jockeys and trainers, world renowned racecourses and top Flat races come together to create a unique offering for existing and new fans of racing.